Dirk Reichardt: Career

 In 2014, the first edition of the series "Film Composers in Portrait – Dirk Reichardt" was published as a songbook featuring his most successful piano compositions.
 Between 2016 and 2019, he focused on his main instrument, releasing four solo piano albums in the Piano Stories series.

 Since 2019, he has devoted himself extensively to the field of curative music, developing a therapeutic method called Audio Resonance Therapy (A.R.T.) with Hamburg-based physician Dr. med.
 Roya Schwarz.
 This method combines sound stimulation with relaxation techniques and holistic healing practices.

 In parallel with his work in medico-functional music, Reichardt has continuously expanded his portfolio in radio branding and sound design with his company jamXmusic.
 His clients include renowned broadcasters such as WDR5, MDR Jump, rbb Antenne Brandenburg, and MDR Sachsen-Anhalt, for whom he produces tailored sound branding.
 He also works on soundtracks for podcasts (e.g., The Lina E. Case) and TV formats (e.g., MDR Quickie).

-Since 2024, Dirk Reichardt has been studying Orchestration and Composition for Film and TV at the prestigious Berklee College of Music in Boston, USA.
-His latest film work is the score for the German-Austrian film 80plus (German title: Tony and Helene), showcasing his ability to convey emotional depth and narrative power through music.
+Since 2024, Reichardt has been studying Orchestration and Composition for Film and TV at the prestigious Berklee College of Music in Boston, USA.
+His latest film work is the score for the German-Austrian film 80plus (German title: Tony and Helene).